orxfun/orx-tree/README.md

 assert_eq!(remaining_bfs, [1, 3, 6, 9]);
 ```

+### More Examples

+* [mutable_recursive_traversal](https://github.com/orxfun/orx-tree/blob/main/examples/mutable_recursive_traversal.rs) demonstrates different approaches to achieve a recursive mutation of all nodes in the tree.

 ## Contributing

 Contributions are welcome!
 If you notice an error, have a question or think something could be added or improved, please open an [issue](https://github.com/orxfun/orx-tree/issues/new) or create a PR.